 Under ORS 352.087(1)(d), the Board may establish, collect and use charges, fines and fees for services, facilities, operations and programs.
 This provision does not cover tuition and mandatory enrollment fees or incidental fees, but does cover every other charge, fine, or fee that could be established.

-Tuition for students enrolled in a program is established based on state-appropriated funds per full-time equivalent student, the financial needs of the University, market comparators, student classification (including, but not limited to, undergraduate, graduate, and doctoral), residency, credit hours taken, degree program, and other factors.
+Tuition for students enrolled in a program is established based on state-appropriated general operating funds, the financial needs of the University, market comparators, student classification (including, but not limited to, undergraduate, graduate, and doctoral), residency, credit hours taken, degree program, and other factors.
 In determining tuition for undergraduate students who are enrolled in a degree program and are qualified to pay resident tuition:

 The Board may not increase the total of tuition and mandatory enrollment fees by more than five percent annually unless the Board first receives approval from: